asyrjasalo/RESTinstance/README.rst

 Bug reports and feature requests are tracked in `GitHub <https://github.com/asyrjasalo/RESTinstance/issues>`__.
-We do kindly take pull requests, please mention if you do not want to be listed as contributors.
+We do kindly take pull requests.
+Please mention if you do not want to be listed below as contributors.

 Library's own tests
 ~~~~~~~~~~~~~~~~~~~

 For development environment simplicity, `Docker <https://docs.docker.com/install>`__ is required for running
 `the library's own tests <https://github.com/asyrjasalo/RESTinstance/tree/master/tests>`__.
+No other requirements are needed.

 To spin up the environment and run the tests: